browserengineering/book/book/accessibility.md

 fonts, but also the *sizes of every other CSS pixel* defined in `layout`.
 We should essentially run the same layout algorithm we have, but with each device pixel measurement larger by a a factor of `zoom`.
-But since the screen doesn't magically get bigger when zooming, its width and height wiil remain fixed.
+But since the screen doesn't magically get bigger when zooming, its width and height wiil remain fixed in physical pixel width (and hence smaller in CSS pixels).
 This will automatically cause inline text and content to wrap when it gets to the edge of the screen or container elements, and not grow beyond.